KBudge/lumaa-spring-2025-ai-ml/README.md

 Similarity Score: 0.0979 - City Lights\
    Description: With the aid of a wealthy erratic tippler, a dewy-eyed tramp who has fallen in love with a sightless flower girl accumulates money to be able to help her medically.

+# Salary Requirements
+$20-$30 per hour.
+Assuming 20 hours per week that would be $1600-$2400 per month.